faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 been (missing out on living a life of complete joy and endless reproduction) if they fail to live very strict covenants.

-*A single unrepentant "sin", no matter how small, is enough to separate a person from God and their family for all of eternity.
+*A single unrepentant "sin", no matter how small, may be enough to separate a person from God and their family for all of eternity.
 Why would I want my children to believe that?*

 ## An attitude of "doctrine over person"